 After completing his PhD at Texas Tech, Prof. Salvo spent three years at Northeastern University before joining the Rhetoric & Composition Program at Purdue.
 His research explores professional & technical writing and rhetoric, particularly ethical issues related to writing with digital technology in academic and nonacademic settings.
-He leads a group of usability researchers testing Purdue's Online Writing Lab.
+He lead a group of usability researchers testing Purdue's Online Writing Lab.

 Recent publications include: